ulikoehler/selective-copy/README.md

 # selective-copy

 Did you every try to copy a huge project file folder over the network even though you needed only a couple of files?

-And then you wasted hours trying to find out experimentally what files you actually *need*
+And then you wasted hours trying to find out experimentally what files you actually *need*?

-*selective-copy* is the solution for all those problem.
-It copies only what files are actually needed
+*selective-copy* is the solution for all those issues.
+It copies only what files are actually required to a folder of your choice.

 ## How to install

 First, install a somewhat recent version of Python 3 to run the python part.
+If you are unsure if your Python version will work, just try it out.

-In order to compile the native library, you need a C++ compiler like G++ and
+In order to compile the native library, you need a C++ compiler like G++ and CMake.

 On Ubuntu you can install that using